1930 Auckland Rugby League season: Fourth Grade standings

 Richmond won the championship and the knockout competition.
 They were coached by James Francis who died at Auckland Hospital on November 24 aged just 33 leaving behind a wife (Violet) and two children.
-He had played for the Newton Rangers senior side in the 1920s.
+He had played for Newton Rangers in the 1920s.
+The Takapuna Rugby League Football Club was briefly revived midseason.
+The club was formed at the suburb of Milford but was named Takapuna in the fixture list.
+They played at least three games against teams who had byes including a first up win over Avondale on June 28 by 15 points to 2.
+There was no mention of them again after the following two matches.